Getting Started In Cowboy Action Shooting, page 2

 GUNFIGHTER: Shooting a fixed sight revolver in each hand.
 When this is not possible in the scenario, one gun is shot with the left hand, and one with the right hand.
 This is called Double Duelist. |

 Two relatively new categories are CLASSIC COWBOY AND CLASSIC COWGIRL: These categories have their own dress code as well as some surprising firearms requirements.
 It's meant to be a big bore category despite the "Cowboy" and "Cowgirl" name.
 It requires 2 traditional pistols of .40 Caliber rimmed cartridges or larger (meaning no .45 ACP or .40 S & W, etc.) .38-40 is really a .40 caliber, so it's the minimum.
 44 Special/Russian/Mag, .44-40, .45 Schofield, .45 Colt, .36 caliber cap and ball or larger are the intended categories.
 You may use smokeless or blackpowder.
 The rifle, aside from being big bore, must be a 73 or earlier, leaving the choices pretty much the 1860 Henry, 1866 Winchester, and 1873 Winchester, though theoretically the Spencer carbine in .44 Russian, .45 Schofield, or .56-50 is legal.
 Don't get one.
 It's not really suitable for this sport.
 We'll discuss the costuming requirements later on in the costuming section.
-New for 2006: B-WESTERN – another “costume-based” category, but all calibers are legal, and you can use any SASS legal shotgun, but your rifle must be a ’92 or ’94 (Because almost all B-westerns had Winchester 92s). |
+B-WESTERN – another “costume-based” category,

 Jack Houston (Starring as the Lone Rider) dressed B-Western long before there was a B-Western category. |